raspberrypi/style-guide/style-guide.md

 *   style sheet – lower case even when referring to CSS (which you probably aren't referring to, but you know.
 Just in case).
 See CSS.
 *   sub- – close up this prefix with the root word unless the root word starts with a capital letter, in which case hyphenate. *Subdomain, sub-Victorian.*
 *   substring
-*   sulphur - not sulfur, despite the Royal Society of Chemistry's best efforts.
+*   sulphur - not sulfur, despite the Royal Society of Chemistry's best efforts
 *   SWD - Serial Wire Debug
 *   sync, synched, synching